jeosol/data-structures-and-algorithms-sedgewick/README.md

 # data-structures-and-algorithms-sedgewick
 I took Robert Sedgewicks courses Algorithms I and II.
-Both courses uses the Java programming language.
-The repository contains my python implementation of the data structures and algorithms described in the book
+The courses are taught using the Java language.

+The repository contains my python implementation of the different data structures and algorithms described in the book.